aelmendorf/Facility-Monitoring-Firmware/README.md

 Generic Facility Monitor Box Firmware with Modbus TCP Protocol

 Designed around being scalable and ease of use.
-Basic idea is facility technicians can add,remove,change sensors by simply plugging them in then modifying through facility monitoring website(seperate repo).
+Basic idea is facility technicians can add,remove,change sensors by simply plugging them in then modifying through facility monitoring website(seperate repo https://github.com/aelmendorf/Facility-Monitoring).

 Available Channels: These were chosen based on industry standard gas sensor and switch specifications
 * 10 5v,3amp outputs